SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 Publish release notes on Github pages with correct released status (App Store and TestFlight release notes):

-ℹ️ The script is scheduled to run on CI after a private or public beta build success.
+ℹ️ The script is scheduled to run on CI after a private or public beta build success, also when an AppStore release is found with the [Play SRG AppStore status](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_PlaySrgAppStoreStatus) check.

 1. On PlayCity CI select the project:
    - **[Play SRG Publish release notes](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_PlaySrgPublishReleaseNotes)**: `fastlane ios publishReleaseNotes`
 2. Run the project.
 The script:
+     - Gets translated whats's new from Crowdin.
+     - Gets live version from App Store Connect.
-     - Does the `gh-pages` branch update automatically.
+     - Force pushes updated pages to the `gh-pages` branch.
-     - Can be from any branch.
+     - Can be run from any branch.
 No dependency with versions or build numbers.

 The update can be done manually (not recommended), without keeping the commits history on the `gh-pages` branch: